List of awards and nominations received by Hollyoaks: National Television Awards

+The National Film Awards UK

 Royal Television Society Awards

 The Royal Television Society Awards is an annual ceremony hosted by the educational charity Royal Television Society to acknowledge achievements in broadcasting.

 Stonewall Awards

 The Stonewall Awards were held by the LGBT rights charity Stonewall from 2006 until 2015.

 TRIC Awards

 The TRIC Awards are presented by the Television and Radio Industries Club.

+TV Quick Awards

+The TV Quick Awards were presented by the British magazine TV Quick.

 Writers' Guild of Great Britain Awards

 The Writers' Guild of Great Britain Awards is an annual award ceremony ran by the Writers' Guild of Great Britain, celebrating the achievements of screenwriters.